This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 However, I need to mention that if you are visiting during the summer months, there might not be very many waterfalls, they probably will be reduced to just a mere trickle.

 Yet, something to keep in mind is that late summer is a monsoon season and it brings quite a few downpours.
-So, if there is a chance of rain, then I would immediately head to Emerald Pools and you would be amazed how beautiful this place is after the rain.
+So, if there is a chance of rain, you will be amazed at how beautiful this place is after the rain.

 Emerald Pools Trail in Zion

-To access the Weeping Rock, make your way to the Weeping Rock Trailhead, which is located along the park’s main Zion Canyon Scenic Drive (shuttle stop number 7)
+Next, make your way to the nearby Weeping Rock Trailhead located along the park’s main Zion Canyon Scenic Drive (shuttle stop number 7).

 Scenic Drive in Zion National Park